 - See the detailed Instructions for Use to learn how to prepare and inject IMCIVREE. - IMCIVREE is given as an injection under your skin (subcutaneous) by you or a caregiver. - A healthcare provider should show you or your caregiver how to prepare and inject your dose of IMCIVREE before injecting for the first time.
-Do not try to inject IMCIVREE unless you have been trained by a healthcare provider. - Use IMCIVREE exactly as prescribed by your healthcare provider. - If you have POMC, PCSK1, or LEPR deficiency, your healthcare provider may tell you to stop using IMCIVREE if you have not lost a certain amount of weight after 12 to 16 weeks of treatment. - If you have BBS, your healthcare provider may tell you to stop using IMCIVREE if you have not lost a certain amount of weight after 1 year of treatment. - IMCIVREE should be injected 1 time each day when you first wake up.
+Do not try to inject IMCIVREE unless you have been trained by a healthcare provider. - Use IMCIVREE exactly as prescribed by your healthcare provider. - IMCIVREE should be injected 1 time each day when you first wake up.
 IMCIVREE can be given with or without food. - If you miss a dose of IMCIVREE, inject your next dose at the regularly scheduled time the next day.